Qiskit/qiskit-ibm-runtime/docs/how_to/run_session.rst

 Run a primitive in a session
 =================================

 There are several ways to set up and use sessions.
 The following information should not be considered mandatory steps to follow.
-Choose the configuration that best suits your needs.
+Instead, choose the configuration that best suits your needs.
 To learn more about sessions, see `Introduction to sessions <../sessions.html>`__.

 Prerequisites
 --------------